Edgarciah/DataPill/README.md

 # DataPill
-The first version of my future companies logo.
+The first version of my future company's logo.